There is no guaranteed way to get your company listed at Wikipedia.

 Wikipedia isn’t a company directory and your company must be considered notable and be well-documented by 3rd party sources to stand a chance of your article submission being accepted.
 Wikipedia discusses why every business isn’t listed in Wikipedia.

-Getting your company on Wikipedia requires a lot of work and investment.
+Getting your company on Wikipedia requires a lot of work.